Chase Freedom Unlimited: Ways to use the $200 cash sign-up bonus

 Best ways to use the Chase Freedom Unlimited’s sign-up bonus

-That said, there are a few other redemption options you should consider in order to maximize your card’s sign-up bonus value.
+That said, there are a few other redemption options you should consider to maximize your card’s sign-up bonus value.
 For instance, if you own an additional Chase credit card, such as the Sapphire Reserve or Preferred, you can transfer your welcome bonus in the form of Chase Ultimate Rewards points to one of those cards, where they can then be redeemed for travel purchases at a higher rate.

 Chase also features a shopping portal with offers from retail partners in the form of discounted gift cards, product offerings and more.
 Before you redeem your rewards, it’s a good idea to browse the offerings in the portal to make sure you’re not missing out on any good deals from your favorite retailers.